Stool Tests

 Frequently Asked Questions (FAQs)

-What is a stool test?
+What is a stool test used for?

 To diagnose infections, inflammation, and other conditions affecting the digestive system.